curiositynotes/curiositynotes.github.io/_pages/about.md

   - /about.html
 ---

-i!
+Hi!
 I'm Arash — I like to think of myself as a full-stack problem solver and lifelong tinkerer (vibe learner?).
 I’ve spent now more than a decade navigating and contributing to complex systems in a few domains:

 - **Semiconductor materials & manufacturing**: From lab-scale to high-volume production, I've worked on high-stake growth and process technologies that demand both scientific rigor and industrial execution.
 - **Process engineering, experimentation & statistical thinking**: